mushogenshin/mshgsh-zola-site/content/ue_cpp/exercise-2.md

 #### Considerations

+- We may provide support for _any_ type of assets -- instead of only the types included in our `TMap` -- by resorting to its class name.
-A preview of **which goes where** would be helpful for the user before they decide to proceed with the operation, but let's settle with this for now 😼.
+- A preview of **which goes where** would be helpful for the user before they decide to proceed with the operation, but let's settle with this for now 😼.